 How to Create a Living Trust in Georgia

-- Take stock of your property and choose what you want to place in the living trust.
-Most things you own, including stocks, bonds, and family heirlooms like jewelry, can go inside the trust.
+- Take stock of your property and assets: Most things you own, including stocks, bonds, and family heirlooms like jewelry, can go inside the trust.
 Now is also the time to gather relevant paperwork for your property, such as car titles or home deeds.

-- Sign the document before a notary public.
+- Get the document notarized: Sign the document before a notary public.

-- Put your property into the trust, a process known as funding the trust.
-This does take some paperwork, so while you can do it by yourself a lawyer may be useful.
+- Put your property into the trust: This does take some paperwork, so while you can do it by yourself a lawyer may be useful.

 How Much Does It Cost to Create a Living Trust in Georgia?